 The cancer was found in the epidural space running alongside Dasha’s spinal cord, invading her chest cavity directly behind her stomach and heart.
 The tumour was wrapped around her aorta and attached to her oesophagus.

-Her mother, Sheyne, developed a career helping families with babies in discomfort and distress, and became known as ‘The Baby Whisperer’.
-It turns out all of this was in preparation for her toughest challenge: saving her daughter’s life.
-Sheyne shares her and husband Diego’s story.
+Dasha's mother, Sheyne, had developed a career helping families with babies in discomfort and distress.
+She was even known as ‘The Baby Whisperer’ in some circles.
+It was all preparation for her toughest challenge.
+Here Sheyne shares the story how she, along with husband Diago, confronted the devestating diagnosis.